3 tips to truly maximize the benefits of a TFSA

 - Use a TFSA to grow your nest egg in retirement.
 If you are retired and living debt-free, you may find that your pension income leaves you with enough extra cash flow to invest.
 Since you no longer have earned income with which to generate RRSP contribution room (beyond what you’ve accumulated over the course of your career), a TFSA would provide you with a tax-free way to grow your savings in retirement.
 Plus you can continue contributing to a TFSA even after the year you turn 71 (which is the age cutoff for contributing to an RRSP).The fact TFSA withdrawals are not taxable also reduces the possibility that Old Age Security will be clawed back.

-Looking to maximize the benefits of TFSA right now?
+Looking to maximize the many benefits of TFSA, right now?
 Call on us.

 Educators Financial Group has been helping education members make the most of their finances since 1975.
-Which means no matter where you are on the pay grid or what your pension income is in retirement, we can provide you with a TFSA investment strategy that works with your specific life stage and financial situation.
+Which means no matter where you are on the pay grid, or what your pension income is in retirement, we can provide you with a TFSA investment strategy that works with your specific life stage, timeline, and financial situation.